Sudhandar/blog/docs/index.md

 ## Where You Are Right Now {: #whats-at-stake }

-- Your company wants to incorporate AI into existing workflows.
+- Your company wants to incorporate Generative AI into existing workflows.
 - Too many manual processes and compliance checks are slowing your team down.
 - You’ve tried no-code tools, but they don’t scale with your growth.
-- You’ve invested in AI proof-of-concepts, but struggle to take them into production.
+- You’ve invested in Generative AI proof-of-concepts, but struggle to take them into production.
-- The AI landscape feels overwhelming with too many tools and too much hype.
+- The Generative AI landscape feels overwhelming with too many tools and too much hype.
 - You lack in-house Applied AI expertise to execute confidently.

 ## Where I Help You Get To

-- **Intelligent AI systems** seamlessly integrated into your existing workflows.
+- **Intelligent Generative AI systems** seamlessly integrated into your existing workflows.
-- **AI in production** that delivers measurable results.
+- **Generative AI in production** that delivers measurable results.
 - **Evaluation frameworks** that precisely show what’s working (and what’s not).
 - Freedom to **focus on growth** instead of manual operations.
 - Your team is equipped with the **tools and knowledge** to systematically operate and improve these systems.